erdc/proteus/proteus/SWFlows/README.md

 numerically solved using continuous, linear finite elements as seen in [Guermond, *et al* 2018](https://doi.org/10.1137/17M1156162) and [Guermond *et al* 2019].

-Some introduction stuff on the SW equations.
+The Shallow Water equations are a set of partial differential equations that form a hyperbolic system.
+They can be used to describe a body of water evolving under the action of gravity under the assumption that the deformations of the free surface are small compared to the water height.

-The modified Green-Naghdi equations are a set of a equations that form a hyperbolic system and are an O(h) approximation to the traditional Green-Naghdi equations, where h is the mesh size.
+The modified Green-Naghdi equations are a set of partial differential equations that form a hyperbolic system and are an O(h) approximation to the traditional Green-Naghdi equations, where h is the mesh size.
+The Green-Naghdi equations are used to describe dispersive water waves.

 The different tests demonstrate the respective models abilities to handle wet/dry states, reciprocate "real world" problems (see malpasset, colorado_river), propagate solitary waves, etc.